Adrinaesf/Adrinaesf/README.md

 - 👋 Hi, I’m Adrina.
 - I'm a second-year mathematics student at the University of Waterloo.
-- I like computer science and pure math.
+- I like computer science and math.
 I love to self-teach myself programming skills and mathematics, because I believe they are a strong tool alongside each other and can improve my problem-solving abilities :)
 - How to reach me is so easy, contact me by email: a2esfand@uwaterloo.ca !